Alabama

 Residence, Business, and Mailing

-Title Insurance Agent, Captive, Property & Casualty, Insurance Producer, PreNeed Sales Agent, Adjuster, Apprentice Adjuster, Surplus Line Broker, Life & Health, Temporary Producer, Service Representative, Reinsurance Intermediary, Portable Electronics Insurance Small, Portable Electronics Insurance Large, Temporary Title Insurance Agent, Pharmacy Benefit Manager
+Title Insurance Agent, Captive, Property & Casualty, Insurance Producer, PreNeed Sales Agent, Adjuster, Apprentice Adjuster, Surplus Line Broker, Life & Health, Temporary Producer, Reinsurance Intermediary, Portable Electronics Insurance Small, Portable Electronics Insurance Large, Temporary Title Insurance Agent, Pharmacy Benefit Manager

 Yes

 Included in Producer License Class.
-Insurers are not required to appoint Brokers per NAIC PLMA
+Insurers are not required to appoint Brokers per NAIC PLMA Residents require a bond on file for $50,000 (Form AL-SLB-13) Effective January 1, 2025, Alabama will require nonresident surplus line brokers to have a bond on file for $50,000.

 A producer who is not acting on behalf of an insurer is not required to become appointed.
 For purposes of this section, a producer who refers business to an appointed producer pursuant to Section 27-7-34 shall not be deemed to be acting on behalf of the insurer with whom the business is placed, regardless of whether commissions on this business are shared